 Step One, Protection Of Surfaces

 Drop cloths are placed throughout the areas being painted.
 Our paint supplies are all contained on top of them.
-Any additional surfaces or items that need protecting in the space are fully covered with plastic.
-If the baseboards are being painted the floor is taped off where it meets them.
+Any additional surfaces or furnishings that need protecting are covered with plastic.

 Step Two, Preparing The Surfaces

 Depending on the condition of the rooms we are painting the preparation can be just as much work as the painting itself.
-It’s not uncommon for walls to look like they have a case of the chicken pocks by the time we are done.
+It’s not uncommon for walls to be riddled with patching spots by the time we are done.
 Many of them you may not be aware of until the painting process starts.
 We throughly go over the walls looking for scratches, nicks and dings that need to be patched.
 This is in addition to any unwanted nail or screw holes or holes from where unwanted curtain rods or hanging shelving has been removed.

 The baseboards in this condo had never been caulked.
 Caulking the corners, joints, and especially the top of the baseboards makes a remarkable improvement in the finished look.
 A smooth bead of caulking is applied to the top of the boards before any surfaces are painted.
-Any other imperfections in baseboards or trims are patched and sanded.
-A light overall sanding is done to ensure smooth surfaces.
+Any other imperfections in baseboards or trims are patched and sanded and then a light overall sanding is done.

 Before the caulking was applied the crack between the top of the baseboard and wall is visible.
 It’s not very attractive looking.

 The same procedure is done for window and door trim or any other type of trim work that has cracks or gaps where it meets up with the walls.
-In this photo you can see a significant gap between the door trim and the wall, it’s also had a bad paint job.
-Caulking is put between the edge of the trim and the wall to create nice look when we are finished painting.
+In this photo you can see a significant gap between the door trim and the wall along with the bad paint job.
+Caulking is put between the edge of the trim and the wall.

 Step Three, The Painting